DFE-Digital/bat-design-history/app/mission-patches.md

   }, {
     text: "Data discovery",
     caption: "This patch celebrated the completion of a discovery into the department’s data collection and usage.
 The team chose a lobster (named Madame Michelle Bisque) as they uncovered many legacy systems which like lobsters, [tend to live far longer than they should](https://twitter.com/drsnooks/status/1217775748980912130).
 February 2020"
+  }, {
+    text: "Impact squad",
+    caption: "This patch celebrated the creation of a team to coordinate impactful change across the service line.
+The team chose an elephant (named Kahar after the team’s founding product manager) given their strength, wisdom and memory.
+Different coloured eyes represent diversity, and that the team works across Get into teaching (green) and Becoming a teacher (blue).
+May 2021"
   }]
 }) }}